ultramozg/learning_terraform/README.md

 #### 02 section
  - Create an instance which allows connection to the standart ssh port & http-alt
  - Launch the simple http server on the port 8080

+#### 03 section
+ - As you already know the same virtual machines imagees on the different availability zones have different `AMI`, so to negeciate this problem we should query the `AWS` or `AZURE` API to get correct id of thoose images.
+ - Add LB
+ - Add autoscaling group